 When starting from scratch and opening a new business, you first must consider many of the costs you might face.
 Depending on what country you’re starting your business, costs will vary.
-They include but are not limited to:
+They include but are not limited to these 10 items:

-- Wasted food – While there are lots of ideas for using up food that hasn’t been served, coming up with ways to decrease the amount of food that comes back on guests’ plates is always a challenge.
-Ask people when they reserve if there is anything they can’t or don’t eat and keeping track of that information for menu planning.
-Pay attention to foods that consistently come back on the plate and if the serving sizes are too big or there’s a garnish people don’t eat ect.
+- Wasted food: While there are lots of ideas for using up food that hasn’t been served, coming up with ways to decrease the amount of food that comes back on guests’ plates is always a challenge.
+Ask people when they reserve if there is anything they can’t or don’t eat and keep track of that information for menu planning.
+Pay attention to foods that consistently come back on the plate and if the serving sizes are too big or there’s a garnish people don’t eat, etc.

 And this is all before you account for costs on advertising and marketing, or if you need to hire staff!

-Common mistakes to avoid when opening a bed and breakfast
+Common mistakes to avoid when starting a bed and breakfast

 Here are 10 mistakes to avoid:

-1. Not understanding your market Printing off brochures and putting up billboards might seem like a great idea, but what if your ideal market is actually international?
+- Not understanding your market: Printing off brochures and putting up billboards might seem like a great idea, but what if your ideal market is actually international?
 This is why you need to know who your ideal guest is, a lot of the time it will be an overseas visitor wanting to see and learn more about the country they’re visiting.
 Think about what will bring you business.
-It’s likely that being online will help you more than anything other tactic.
+It’s likely that being online will help you more than any other tactic.

-2. Over delivering and underselling You might be so excited about hosting guests that you go above and beyond the normal realms of service.
+- Over delivering and underselling: You might be so excited about hosting guests that you go above and beyond the normal realms of service.
 This is all very well and it will certainly gain you positive customer reviews but if it starts eating away at your profit margins it won’t be sustainable.
 Don’t be afraid to raise prices to match the quality of service.
-If you deliver luxury, then you should be paid for it.
+If you deliver luxury, then you should be paid for it

-4. Failing to do enough research Without research, you’re setting yourself up for failure.
+- Failing to do enough research: Without research, you’re setting yourself up for failure.
 You need to conduct comprehensive analysis on the area you want to open in, your possible competitors, your possible target markets, and what guests will be expecting from a property like yours.
 Knowing this information will give you a clear plan of attack.

 How to hire the right staff at your bed and breakfast